rainede/word-count-v2/PART2.md

 `$ hadoop fs -ls /data`

-WORDCOUNT EXECUTION IN THE HADOOP CLUSTER
+##bWORDCOUNT EXECUTION IN THE HADOOP CLUSTER

 We will now perform the required steps to run the WordCount v1 program we created last week in our Hadoop cluster.
 However, we will first use the small input dataset that we used last week.